Burneyville Public Records Directory

 All links go directly to official Burneyville, Oklahoma government websites.

-In addition to the Burneyville, Love County Sheriff's Office, law enforcement in the county includes the Marietta Police Department, which serves the city of Marietta.
-This department handles municipal law enforcement duties, including traffic enforcement, crime prevention, and community policing within city limits.
+Beyond the Love County Sheriff's Office, law enforcement services in the county include the Marietta Police Department, which handles municipal duties in the county seat.
+That department manages traffic enforcement, crime prevention, and community policing within city limits.
 The Thackerville Police Department serves the town of Thackerville, focusing on local ordinances and community safety.
-These agencies coordinate with the Sheriff's Office on major crimes and emergencies, ensuring comprehensive coverage and response throughout the county.
+These agencies coordinate with the Sheriff's Office on major crimes and emergencies, making sure of coverage and response throughout the county.

 Jail & Inmate Records

-The Love County Jail, located in Marietta, serves as the primary detention facility for individuals arrested within the county.
+The Love County Jail, located in Marietta, is the primary detention facility For people arrested within Love County.
 The booking process involves photographing, fingerprinting, and recording personal information of the detainee.
-Inmate information can be accessed through the Sheriff's Office for those seeking to locate someone recently arrested.
-The facility has specific visitation rules, typically requiring visitors to schedule appointments and adhere to security protocols.
+Inmate information can be accessed through the Sheriff's Office For people looking for to locate someone recently arrested.
+The facility maintains specific visitation rules, typically requiring visitors to schedule appointments and adhere to security protocols.

 Court Records